SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/01-HPC-intro.md

 Apply for an account via the "My Super Computing Wales" webpage at [My SCW](https://my.supercomputing.wales).
 You can sign into this webpage using your normal university username and password.
 You will then be able to set or change your Super Computing Wales password from this page.

 To use the system you will have to apply for a project as well as a user account.
 Everyone on this course should have been added to a training project, this project is time limited.
-If you would like to use SCW for your research then you will have to apply for your own project or join an existing one.
+If you would like to use Super Computing Wales for your research then you will have to apply for your own project or join an existing one.

 #### Project Application Process

-The project form is used to assess whether SCW has enough resources for what you want.
+The project form is used to assess whether Super Computing Wales has enough resources for what you want.
 PhD students and RAs need to get your supervisor/PI to approve their projects.
-Projects are assessed by SCW staff who are looking for two key targets:
+Projects are assessed by Super Computing Wales staff who are looking for two key targets:

   * Grant income that can be attributed to Super Computing Wales.
   * Science Outputs (e.g. journal papers)

-At this stage you do NOT need to pay any money to SCW, simply attribute that the grant funding required access to the system.
-Funding which attributes other projects funded by the Welsh European Funding Office (WEFO) cannot be counted towards SCW.
+At this stage you do NOT need to pay any money to Super Computing Wales, simply attribute that the grant funding required access to the system.
+Funding which attributes other projects funded by the Welsh European Funding Office (WEFO) cannot be counted towards Super Computing Wales.

-If you are writing a grant application and intend to use SCW please mention it in the grant and let us know.
+If you are writing a grant application and intend to use Super Computing Wales please mention it in the grant and let us know.
 There are project targets to bring in approx £8 million of funding, Aberystwyth's target is around £800k.
-This should be easily achievable, but bringing in far more will help us get follow on funding for SCW.
+This should be easily achievable, but bringing in far more will help us get follow on funding for Super Computing Wales.